vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 ---
-title: Developing and submitting a Nano app
+title: Developing and submitting a Nano App
 subtitle: Find the necessary instructions to develop and submit an app for Ledger devices
 tags: [development phases, develop nano app, submit an app, submission]
 category: Nano Application